 clean teen rom com book

-A fun and sweet young adult contemporary novel about a bad first impression, an unwanted setup, and a family wedding that leads two teens onto an unexpected path to romance!
+A fun and light-hearted clean teen romance about a bad first impression, an unwanted setup, and a surprisingly perfect, terrible weekend.

 “★★★★★ a happy, hopeful romance with a perfect ending.” – Amazon Reviewer